ericholscher/ericholscher.com/site/blog/2015/may/25/why-im-building-a-company-structure.rst

 However,
 there are ways to manifest things that don't require a new company.

-The idea of a company structure and building something important and interesting came to me mostly from Steve Jobs.
+The idea of a company having structure and building something important and interesting came to me mostly from Steve Jobs.
-The canonical biography talks a lot about the company as *a structure to build sustainable ideas that live beyond yourself*.
+The canonical biography talks a lot about the company as *a structure to build sustainable culture and ideas that live beyond yourself*.
 This was something I'd understood in a partial way, but the book made the concept concrete.